+91 6398989097 info@himalayandaredevils.com

 43 Km

 The trek is also very popular for its differing terrain which makes it a capable challenge for experienced trekkers.
 From heady climbs to places where rivers need to be crossed and rocky areas have to be traversed the entire route requires physical effort and mental fortitude.
 While on a steady ascent, one can notice the change in the landscape from the oak and pine forestry to the high-altitude grassland anchored with flora of a variety of species, right to the vicinity of snow-capped mountains.
-Throughout the journey, the trekkers can see the onset of waves from huge mountains of the Himalayas which includes the Kinner Kailash mountain range that is witnessed from Rupin Pass and is astonishing.
+Throughout the journey, the trekkers can see the onset of waves from huge mountains of the Himalayas which includes the Kinnaur Kailash mountain range that is witnessed from Rupin Pass and is astonishing.

 Besides the strenuous trek, the trek is through remote and peaceful regions allowing trekkers to relax and enjoy the wilderness.
 The high meadows, distant camps, and clear horizons add together to have a calming effect which is quite rare on a trek.
 Regions like Saruwas Thatch and Dhanderas Thatch provide excellent camping sites for trekkers who want to view the mountains and valleys surrounding them.
 These calm places are perfect for rest and acclimatization, enabling trekkers to cope with the elevated altitude when proceeding to the pass.